Staff Profile

 I studied at Glasgow School of Art and then The Royal College of Art before becoming a Lipman Research Fellow in Ceramic Sculpture at Newcastle University.
 This was followed by a Sainsbury Scholarship in Sculpture and Drawing at the British School at Rome and the inaugural Ceramics Fellowship at Camden Arts Centre.

-Solo exhibitions include Spanish Lobe, Camden Arts Centre (2011) and Pontoon Lip, a collaborative exhibition with Celia Hempton at Cell Projects (2014).
-My work has been acquired by numerous private collections and the Arts Council of England Collection and is currently on show in the ACE exhibition, Breaking the Mould: Sculpture by Women Since 1945 which opened at the Yorkshire Sculpture Park in May 2021.
+Solo exhibitions include No Dimensions, Matt's Gallery London (2025); A is for Alma, Hatton Gallery, Newcastle upon Tyne (2024); Night Portraits, De La Warr Pavilion, Bexhill-on-Sea (2023); Pontoon Lip, a collaborative exhibition with Celia Hempton at Cell Projects (2014) and Spanish Lobe, Camden Arts Centre (2011).
+My work has been acquired by numerous private collections and the Arts Council of England Collection and was exhibited in the touring ACE exhibition, Breaking the Mould: Sculpture by Women Since 1945 which opened at the Yorkshire Sculpture Park in May 2021.

-I am currently undertaking a Leverhulme Research Fellowship titled Rewriting Clay.
-This is an experimental practice-based research project examining and creatively developing clay’s capacity to record and preserve information, eliciting the close, but overlooked relationship clay has with text and language.
+I recently undertook a Leverhulme Research Fellowship titled Rewriting Clay.
+This experimental practice-based research project examined and creatively developed clay’s capacity to record and preserve information, eliciting the close, but overlooked relationship clay has with text and language.

-This Leverhulme Fellowship has coincided with my becoming a mother.
-This life experience has been instrumental in shaping my thoughts about the work I will make during my Fellowship.
-I have been creating an alphabet of clay formed by biting, chewing and masticating clay; language becomes something we try to physically grasp and ingest, perhaps to comprehend and gain agency over.
-Concurrent with this I have been developing sculptures that respond to my experience of motherhood more explicitly.
+This Leverhulme Fellowship coincided with my becoming a mother.
+This life experience has been instrumental in shaping my thoughts about making work.
+I created an alphabet of clay formed by biting, chewing and masticating clay; language becomes something we try to physically grasp and ingest, perhaps to comprehend and gain agency over.
+Concurrent with this I developed sculptures that respond to my experience of motherhood more explicitly.
 These sculptures explore the physical and psychological experience of becoming a mother and are created using clay and items from my home, rather than studio, existence: a blanket, a mitten, building blocks.
 The spatial, physical and temporal coordinates of sculpture have enabled me to visualise my feelings about parenting in ways I don't think any other art form could.
 Perhaps because it is these coordinates that can distort when we become parents.
 Whilst creating these new works I have been thinking about how the presence of an ‘other’ in the work (my child), has reconfigured the way my sculptures, as I see it, exist within a space.
 This has triggered quite a significant shift in the way I work within the studio and how I envisage the work will function in an exhibition context.

 Undergraduate Teaching